cognesence/matcher-starter/README.md

 Then go to `Run -> Run...` and select `REPL`.
 This will bring up the REPL window in the IDE.
 You should now be able to right-click on the text editor after making any changes to your file and click `REPL > Load file in REPL`.

 There's also a good (official) guide [here](https://cursive-ide.com/userguide/repl.html).

+## License

+Copyright © 2017 Simon Lynch

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.